Felonies

 If you’re accused of a felony in Baltimore, contact T. Wray McCurdy, P.A. today at (410) 834-8466 to schedule a confidential consultation.

-Common Felony Charges Our Defense Attorney Handles
+Common Felony Charges We Handle

 Common examples include: